Salisbury & Amesbury Investigation

 Crown Prosecution Service Update

-Sue Hemming, Director of Legal Services, Crown Prosecution Service, provides an update on the Salisbury & Amesbury Investigation and announces charges brought against the suspects.
+Sue Hemming, Director of Legal Services, Crown Prosecution Service, provided an update on the Salisbury & Amesbury Investigation and announced charges brought against the suspects on 5 September 2018.

 You can also download the full statement, as delivered by Sue Hemming.